 There is one element of pre-approval that gets near-instant verification – the buyer/applicant’s credit scores.
 High, or at least acceptable, scores assure a lender ahead of loan processing that the applicant pays bills on time and stewards financial resources responsibly.

-Given the crowded field of buyers in Washington, Oregon, Idaho, and Colorado, each one needs every edge available.
+Given the crowded field of buyers in Washington, Oregon, Idaho, California, and Colorado, each one needs every edge available.
 Excellent credit serves that purpose, all other criteria being satisfied.
-It makes the pre-qualification more likely and keeps the interest rate low (very low these days) should the loan be granted.
+It makes the pre-qualification more likely and helps keep the interest rate at 6.23% should the loan be granted.
 If you have a bad credit score, don’t worry, you can improve it.

 As corny and sentimental as it sounds, sometimes an emotional appeal can make the difference with sellers in as tight a market as this economy has yielded.
 Preparing a “love letter” in advance of negotiations gives a buyer a personality to whom a seller can relate.